-If a defendant submits a justified objection, the court issues a decision annulling the payment order and, after the decision has become final, proceeds with
+If a defendant submits a justified objection, the court issues a decision annulling the payment order and, after the decision has become final, proceeds with the main issue.

 The parties may state new facts and submit new evidence at the first main hearing, while the defendant may also make new objections regarding the contested part of the payment order.